pissang/clay-viewer/README.md

 ## App

-[Download App](https://github.com/pissang/clay-viewer/releases/) on Windows and macOS with FBX/DAE/OBj import.
+[Download App](https://github.com/pissang/clay-viewer/releases/) on Windows and macOS with FBX/DAE/OBj import and glTF2.0/GLB export.
 Use it as a common model preview tool!

 ## Loader